Qatar and state-sponsored terrorism: Hamas

+In 2025, Sheikh Hamad bin Jassim bin Jaber al-Thani (HBJ) was involved in a legal dispute with property investor Paddy McKillen, which led to public protests organized by pro-Israel groups accusing Sheikh HBJ and Qatar of supporting Hamas.
+Sheikh HBJ has consistently denied such accusations, asserting that his investments and business practices are legitimate and are not linked to terrorism.
+The protests, led by Rabbi Pini Dunner and funded by McKillen’s PR firm, were seen by some as part of an ongoing legal strategy rather than a reflection of sheikh HBJ’s actual affiliations or business conduct.

 Opposing views

 At the September 2014 congressional hearing, Steven Cook of the Council on Foreign Relations testified.
 Cook offered an alternative theory about Qatar's alleged lax enforcement against terrorism financing: self-interest.
 Cook argued that Qatar supports a wide variety of ideological groups in an effort to be independent from the influence of larger countries in the Middle East, such as Saudi Arabia.

 In a September 2014 interview with CNN, the Emir of Qatar, Sheikh Tamim bin Hamad Al-Thani, said "We support all Palestinian people.
 We believe Hamas is a very important part of the Palestinian people."
 The Emir told CNN, "We don't fund extremists.
 If you talk about certain movements, especially in Syria and Iraq, we all consider them terrorist movement."

 After Cohen made his public remarks in October 2014, the Qatar ambassador to the United States, Mohammed al-Kuwari, acknowledged to the Wall Street Journal that Qatar has had problems with some of its citizens sending money to terrorist organizations.
 However, al-Kuwari said that the Qatari government was never involved.

 In 2004, the Qatari government created a Financial Intelligence Unit.
 In 2010, it created an anti-terrorism committee.

 Furthermore, Qatar passed a law that implements regulations against charities that have been accused of sending money to terrorist organizations.